Telecommunication Device Distribution Program (TDDP)

 - How do I apply?

-Applicants will must submit a completed application form.
+Applicants must submit a completed application form.
 Additional information may be requested.
 Each application received before the deadline will be reviewed by program staff to determine eligibility.

 - If I meet all qualifications, will I be accepted for the program?